Jhih-Ciang/Jhih-Ciang.github.io/_pages/about.md

 ---

 I am currently an Assistant Professor at the Department of Computer Science and Information Engineering at the National Taiwan Normal University (NTNU).
-Prior to this role, I served as a Postdoctoral Researcher in the [CMLab AIMM group](https://aimm.cmlab.csie.ntu.edu.tw/index.html) at National Taiwan University (NTU) under the mentorship of Prof. [Wen-Huang Cheng](https://www.csie.ntu.edu.tw/~wenhuang/).
+Prior to this position, I served as a Postdoctoral Researcher in the [CMLab AIMM group](https://aimm.cmlab.csie.ntu.edu.tw/index.html) at National Taiwan University (NTU) under the mentorship of Prof. [Wen-Huang Cheng](https://www.csie.ntu.edu.tw/~wenhuang/).
 Additionally, I have gained valuable experience as a Research Assistant at Academia Sinica and earned my Ph.D. from NTU.

-My research interests encompass **computer vision**, **machine learning**, **multimedia**, and **artificial intelligence**, with a strong emphasis on developing innovative solutions for real-world challenges.
+My research interests encompass **computer vision**, **machine learning**, **multimedia**, and **artificial intelligence**, with a strong enthusiasm for developing innovative solutions for real-world challenges.
 I am dedicated to mentoring highly motivated students and fostering their growth in research and problem-solving.
 Additionally, I am open to potential collaborations and welcome opportunities to work on impactful research projects.
 If you are interested in collaboration (both academic and industrial), feel free to reach out.